codeapologist/DataAbstractions.DapperParameters/README.md

 ## IParameterBuilder Interface

 An **IParameterFactory** interface is available for projects leveraging dependency injection.
-This interface has the same API method signatures as the extension method above.
+This interface has the same API method signatures as the extension methods above.

 ```csharp
 IParameterFactory parameterFactory = new ParameterFactory();